Apply by the early application deadline on March 1st.

 The core courses must be taken in sequential order.
 Students may waive or transfer up to two required MCIT Online computer science courses.

-Courses are offered by semester and follow the University of Pennsylvania academic calendar.
-Fall and spring semesters are required, whereas the summer semester is optional and condensed.
-View sample course plans here.
+Courses are offered year-round (spring, summer, fall) and the program generally follows the University of Pennsylvania academic calendar.
+The summer semester is optional.
+View a few sample course plans here.

 |Sample Schedule||MCIT Online Sample 2 Year Plan||Tuition + Fees||MCIT Online Sample 3.5 Year Plan||Tuition + Fees|